Private Peaceful: Film

 A feature film version of Private Peaceful, directed by Pat O'Connor with a screenplay by Simon Reade, was released in October 2012.
 It starred George MacKay as Tommo and Jack O'Connell as Charlie.
 In reviews of the film, comparisons were drawn to Steven Spielberg's War Horse—another adaptation of one of Morpurgo's novels.

-Like in the book, the film does not make it clear which of the Peaceful brothers is going to be executed at the end of the story.
+Unlike in the book, the film does not make it clear which of the Peaceful brothers is going to be executed at the end of the story.
+In the book, the older brother Charlie is executed.
 It deviates from the book in that Tommo goes to the Front before Charlie, who resists the war due to political reasons and not wanting to leave behind his pregnant wife.
 Simon Reade said this was a deliberate decision to create a rift between the brothers.
 Kate Stables of the magazine Sight & Sound described the film as "a small and intimate affair", and Peter Bradshaw of The Guardian wrote that it was "a small-scale story in essence, which works efficiently on the non-epic in which it's presented".
 Robbie Collin of The Telegraph wrote that the film was "warfare and poverty recast as snug escapism".